noirscape/e621-docker/README.md

 2. Copy `core/danbooru_local_config.example.rb` to `core/danbooru_local_config.rb`.
 This file can be used to override any setting in [here](https://github.com/zwagoth/e621ng/blob/master/config/danbooru_default_config.rb).
 Make sure to check below for the values you _can't_ change (docker overrides a couple in order to make E621 talk to the network's redis, memcached and elasticsearch containers).
 3. Create your data folders.
 If you're using the default configuration, this will be in the `data` folder locally.
 Make sure that the elasticsearch scratch space (in default configuration, this is `./data/es`) has been set to be read/write for everywhere.
 4. Set `vm.overcommit_memory=1` and `vm.max_map_count=262144` in `/etc/sysctl.conf` to make redis and elasticsearch work.
 (If you have a `/etc/sysctl.d` folder, make a new file called `docker.conf` and add them in there).
 To temporarily raise it for the current session, run `sysctl -w vm.max_map_count=262144` and `sysctl -w vm.overcommit_memory=1` as root.
-5. Run `docker-compose pull` to pull in the redis, memcached and elasticsearch containers.
+5. Run `docker-compose pull` to pull in the containers.
-6. Run `docker-compose build --pull` to build the core, postgres and frontend containers.
-Also, get a cup of coffee, this will take a while.
-7. Run `docker-compose up` to bring up the images.
+6. Run `docker-compose up` to bring up the images.
 On the first run, the database will be initialized, which takes a few minutes.
+7. Reference the HACKS file to see if you need to apply any hacks.
+8. After applying hacks, restart all containers with `docker-compose restart`.
-8. Success
+9. Success

 ### Updating

 1. Run `docker-compose pull` to update the containers.
+2. Reference the HACKS file to see if you need to undo or apply any hacks.
-2. Run `docker-compose run --rm core rake db:migrate` to run the database migrations.
+3. Run `docker-compose run --rm core rake db:migrate` to run the database migrations.
-3. Run `docker-compose up` to bring up the images again.
+4. Run `docker-compose up` to bring up the images again.

 ### Note